MicrosoftDocs/AdaptiveCards/AdaptiveCards/create/GettingStarted.md

 The basic structure of a card is as follows:

 * `AdaptiveCard` - The root object describes the AdaptiveCard itself, including its element makeup, its actions, how it should be spoken, and the schema version required to render it.
 * `body` - The body of the card is made up of building-blocks known as `elements`.
-Elements can be composed in nearly infinte arrangements to create many types of cards.
+Elements can be composed in nearly infinite arrangements to create many types of cards.
 * `actions` - Many cards have a set of actions a user may take on it.
 This property describes those actions which typically get rendered in an "action bar" at the bottom.

 ### Example Card